QuietMisdreavus/rfcs/text/0000-rustdoc-json.md

 # Summary
 [summary]: #summary

-> One paragraph explanation of the feature.

 This RFC decribes the design of a potential JSON output for the tool `rustdoc`, to allow tools to lean on its data collection and refinement but provide a different front-end.

 # Motivation
 [motivation]: #motivation

-> Why are we doing this?
-What use cases does it support?
-What is the expected outcome?

 The current HTML output of `rustdoc` is often lauded as a key selling point of Rust.
 Using this ubiquitous tool, you can easily find nearly anything you need to know about a crate.
 However,